-The following RAPIDS screens record the appropriate assessment results.
-Entries on these screen are mandatory.
+The following eRAPIDS screens record the appropriate assessment results.
+Entries on these screens are mandatory.

-- WPED (Education Testing Assessment)
+- Education and Testing Assessment

-- WPEH (Employment History)
+- Employment History

-- WPAW (Job Search Goals)
+- Self-Sufficiency Goals

-- WPJR (Job Readiness Assessment)
+- Job Readiness Assessment

-The WV WORKS Self-Sufficiency Appraisal Form, OFA-WVW-3A, is essential to the assessment process and its use is mandatory for all adults and emancipated minors who are included in a WV WORKS check.
+The WV WORKS Self-Sufficiency Appraisal Form, OFA-WVW-3A, is essential to the assessment process and its use is mandatory for all Work-Eligible Individuals.
 The purpose of the form is to gather pertinent information about the client: work experience, what type of work the client desires, educational background, family information and family support system, individual and family health, client's finances, life situations, and goals.
-This information, along with testing and other assessment information, is used to negotiate the client's Self-Sufficiency Plan (Part 2, PRC).
-It is expected that the Self-Sufficiency Plan (SSP) will be a step-by-step plan to lead the client toward his goal of self-sufficiency.
+This information, along with testing and other assessment information, is used to negotiate the client's Self-Sufficiency Plan (SSP).
+It is expected that the SSP will be a step-by-step plan to lead the client toward his goal of self-sufficiency.